-As compared to the minimum capital adequacy ratio ("CAR") of 12.5% prescribed by the Central Bank of Bahrain (CBB), the Bank's CAR at 31 December 2018 was 22.04% (31 December 2017: 20.96%).
+As compared to the minimum CAR of 12.5% prescribed by the CBB, the Bank's CAR at 31 December 2019 was 19.54% (31 December 2018: 22.04%).

 The ratio is derived from guidelines issued by CBB which are compatible with the "Basel III" Accord issued by the Basel Committee on Banking Supervision.
 The CAR measures total qualifying capital held by an institution in relation to its risk-weighted assets.
 In common with other banks incorporated in Bahrain, the Bank commenced the ongoing measurement of its capital adequacy under the "Basel III" rules from 1 January 2015.